shiqzwiny/shiqzwiny/README.md

 ## Cyber Queen in Training 👑

 **About me:**
 I'm a digital detective on a mission to crack codes and save the internet.
-Currently hacking my way through the cyber world. 💻
+Currently hacking my way through the cyber world Learning and building in Python, Linux, and network security.. 💻

 **Vibes:**
 * Coffee fueled